Did Xcel Just Triple Their HVAC Rebates?

 Xcel Energy has stated that the 2025 HVAC rebate program is expected to run for 8 to 12 months, starting in early 2025.
 However, Xcel can modify, change, or pull rebates at any time at their discretion.

-- Act Quickly: Reach out to UniColorado Heating & Cooling early in the year to start your upgrade process.
+- Act quickly: reach out to UniColorado early in the year to start your upgrade process

-Remember, this is a time-sensitive opportunity, and there's no guarantee the program will be renewed at the same levels in the future.
-Don't miss your chance to save big while upgrading to a more energy-efficient system.
+There's no guarantee the program will be renewed at the same levels in the future.

 Can Homeowners Stack Rebates?